explosion/spacy-llm/usage_examples/ner_dolly/README.md

-This example shows how you can use the [open-source Dolly models](https://github.com/databrickslabs/dolly) hosted on Huggingface in a named-entity recognition (NER) task.
+This example shows how you can use the [open-source Dolly models](https://github.com/databrickslabs/dolly) hosted on Huggingface in a Named Entity Recognition (NER) task.
 We demonstrate how you can use large language models in zero- or few-shot annotation settings.

 You can run the pipeline on a sample text via: